n-raymond/OSM-PathFinder/README.md

 ```

 ####Compile the project
-A simple ` make ` in the root of the project  will produce the runable `osm_pathfinder`
+A simple ` make ` in the root of the project  will produce the runnable `osm_pathfinder`

 ####Generate documentation
 A ` make doc ` will generate an ocamldoc documentation in the `doc` subdirectory.